GechoGK/Autograd/README.md

 # Autograd
-This simple projects is used for automatic Gradient calculations, and also used for neural network automation back propagation.
+This simple projects is used for automatic Gradient calculations, and also used for neural network automatic back propagation.